Book a Car Hire in Newcastle Today

 Why book a rental car in Newcastle at BargainWheels?

-Traveling long roads to Newcastle’s attractions would be best enjoyed with a hire car.
+- Travelling long roads to Newcastle’s attractions would be best enjoyed with a hire car.
 Go at your own pace and admire the scenery while preparing yourself for a grander view waiting at the end of the journey.
-Book your car rental with us now!

-- It’s so simple!
-Enter your travel plans into the search box and presto!
-You will be taken to a list of available cars.
+- Booking your car rental with us is fast and easy.
+Simply enter your travel plans into the search box and presto!
+You will be taken to a list of available hire cars.

 - We are experts in the car rental industry and therefore can offer you some great advice about rental cars, so give us a call if you have any questions.

-Stockton Beach Holiday Park – Now this is ideal place to wind down and relax by the seaside.
-Stockton is not exactly one of the closest suburbs to Newcastle’s CBD, however a trip across the Hunter River by Ferry or by car will take you to a little town that is still holding onto an atmosphere from the yester years.
+Stockton Beach Holiday Park – Now this is an ideal place to wind down and relax by the seaside.
+Stockton is not exactly one of the closest suburbs to Newcastle’s CBD, however, a trip across the Hunter River by Ferry or by car will take you to a little town that is still holding onto an atmosphere from the yesteryears.
 It is definitely a place to unwind and the Holiday Park gives you a chance to practically sleep on the beach.